nikhilraghava/nikhilraghava.github.io/_posts/2018-10-31-TensorFlow-Tutorials-Deep-Feed-Forward-Neural-Networks.markdown

 categories: Machine Learning
 ---

 The deep feed forward neural network is similar to the softmax regression model but is composed of more hidden layers.
+Deep feed forward networks have the following characteristics:

+1. Perceptrons are arranged in layers, with the first layer taking in inputs and the last layer producing outputs.
+The middle layers have no connection with the external world, and hence are called hidden layers.
+2. Each perceptron in one layer is connected to every perceptron on the next layer.
+Hence information is constantly "fed forward" from one layer to the next, and this explains why these networks are called feed-forward networks.
+3. There is no connection among perceptrons in the same layer.

-First, let's import TensorFlow and our MNIST data set.
+Now that we understand what a deep feed forward neural network is, let's import TensorFlow and our MNIST data set.

 ```python
 import tensorflow as tf